 The Cig-a-Like (or Mini Cig)

-While most other batteries are manually operated, some cig-a-like kits even come with automatic batteries that operate when they detect suction.
+While most other batteries are manually operated, cig-a-like kits come with automatic batteries that operate when they detect suction.
 In other words, they work through puffing, just like a regular cigarette would, making the transition easier and more familiar.

 On the downside, they come with smaller mAh (milliamp hours) ratings.
 The mAh rating on a battery indicates how much charge it can hold, and therefore, how long it can operate.

 Traditionally, mini cig units come with 150 to 250 mAh batteries, which would last the average vaper a few hours.
 To compensate for this, some kits include a portable charging case (PCC) made to resemble a traditional cigarette package.